git-lfs/git-lfs/test/README.md

 5. Failing test runs should dump enough information to diagnose the bug.
 This includes stdout, stderr, any log files, and even the OS environment.

+There are a few environment variables that you can set to change the test suite
+behavior:

+* `KEEPTRASH=1` - This will leave the local repository data in a `tmp` directory and the remote repository data in `test/remote`.
+* `SKIPCOMPILE=1` - This skips the Git LFS compilation step.
+Speeds up the tests when you're running the same test script multiple times without changing any Go code.

 ### Test Suite

 The `testenv.sh` script includes some global variables used in tests.
 This